Virginia HAZUS User Group (VAHUG)

 News from Region III

-The President's action makes federal funding available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work in Baltimore, Carroll, and Howard counties.English
+In addition, federal funding is available for state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency protective measures in Pocahontas and Webster counties.English

 Use of HAZUS-MH to Support Virginia DEM Programs & Missions